• Skip to main content

 And while Rome is burning there is always someone having a party or trying to make money.
 Or both.
 So it is time to get very clear about our mission – be it personally or collectively: are we here to party, to make money or to put down the fire, build a new world order and make a dent in the universe?!…

-Filed Under: Op Ed Tagged With: Future of Politics, Politics, Politics of the Future, Technology
+Filed Under: Op Ed Tagged With: Politics, Technology

 Technology is NOT Enough!